ivanoats/Full-Stack-JavaScript-Engineering/auth_auth/basic_authentication.md

 a 401 unauthorized to the client making the request.
 Something to keep in mind, this passport definition is only going to be used when a user signs in.
 When a user is created it won't need to go through an authentication process and every other request should be authenticated with the JWT that will be generated upon a successful sign in.
-The next step is to create the sign up/sign in routes for the appliation.
+The next step is to create the sign up/sign in routes for the application.
 Create a routes directory from the root directory and add the following userRoutes.js file to that directory.
 ```javascript
 var user = require('../models/userRoutes');